kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

         make BUILD=release DISABLE_MPI=1 BUILD_JAVA=1 JNI_FLAGS="-I<java_SDK_dir>/include -I<java_SDK_dir>/include/linux"

-    The jar file genomicsdb.jar will be created in the bin/ directory.
+    The jar file genomicsdb-<version>.jar will be created in the bin/ directory.
 You can [install](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html) this jar file into your local Maven repository for use in downstream Maven/Gradle build systems using:

-        mvn install:install-file -Dfile=bin/genomicsdb.jar -DpomFile=src/java/genomicsdb/pom.xml
+        mvn install:install-file -Dfile=bin/genomicsdb-<version>.jar -DpomFile=pom.xml

 Caveats:
 * The shared library (libtiledbgenomicsdb.so) that is packaged in the jar depends on GNU libc (glibc).
 If you